aminulmizi/aminulmizi.github.io/_projects/RC-CAR.md

 </p>
 <h3><a id="adjustments">Making adjustments to the code</a></h3>
 <p>
     The code used worked well and did exactly what I wanted it to.
-However, the script was unecessarily long.
-Any piece of code written for motor 1 would then need to be rewritten for motor 2, which made finding any faults in the code a longer process than it needed to be.
+However, any piece of code written for motor 1 would then need to be rewritten for motor 2, this made the script unecessarily long.
+This is not good practice of writing code as it is not modular and compact, this can be improved.
 Instead rewriting the code by constructing a class using __init__ and having the parameters set to the enabler and input pins would mean I would have to describe the functions (forwards, backwards, stop, etc...) once.
 The code would look something like <a id="second code">this</a>:
 <blockquote>
         <pre>
             <code>